ricn/ricn.github.io/_drafts/ldap-authenication-with-phoenix.markdown

 deals with all the details and determines if we need to insert the user (first time sign in) or just update it.
 The user will only be updated if the attributes in LDAP differs from the attributes in our local user table.

+The user model need to be updated with a virtual field for the password and a special `login_changeset` that we use in the sign in form.

 web/model/user.ex:
 {% highlight elixir %}
 defmodule LdapExample.User do